 - We are a museum for, and about, Indigenous people;

-- We are a museum which serves Indigenous needs and incorporates multiple Indigenous perspectives in all aspects of museum knowledge, exhibitions, education and programs;
+- We are a museum committed to serving Indigenous needs and incorporating multiple Indigenous perspectives in all aspects of museum knowledge, exhibitions, education, and programs;

-- We collaborate with Indigenous communities in how to represent Indigenous histories and cultures, building on the recommendations of the Task Force on Museums and First Nations Peoples of 1994;
+- We collaborate and co-curate with Indigenous communities in how to represent Indigenous histories and cultures, building on the recommendations of the Task Force on Museums and First Nations Peoples of 1994;

 - We work with Residential School survivors to develop programming which addresses the history of residential schools, and how to share experiences of survivance, resilience, and contemporary contributions;